• Skip to primary navigation

 Why This Recipe Works?

-• This restaurant-style Pumpkin Risotto dish is delicious, filling, and ready in just 40 minutes!
+• This restaurant-style Pumpkin Risotto with Parmesan (Risotto Alla Zucca) is a delicious and filling comforting dish, and is ready in just 40 minutes!

-• It is the perfect dish to serve whether it is a romantic dinner for two or a big family dinner on special occasions such as Halloween, Thanksgiving, or Christmas.
+• It is the perfect risotto to serve whether it is a romantic dinner for two or a big family dinner on special occasions such as Halloween, Thanksgiving, or Christmas.

 • The risotto alla Zucca recipe is perfect to use up leftover pumpkins from Halloween!

-• It is made with autumnal flavors and is the perfect dish to enjoy on a cold evening.
+• This seasonal pumpkin risotto is made with autumnal flavors and is the perfect dish to enjoy on a cold evening.

 • You can keep the leftovers for up to 5 days refrigerated in an airtight container.